 The jacket has contrast trim (sometimes in contrast colour and fabric), which usually mixes up the waist and sleeve cuffs for a succinct fit.
 Hardware is minimal, with a single asymmetrical zip up the front, and while most should come with functional side pockets (and perhaps an internal pocket), some will omit them for a much cleaner silhouette.

-The biker (think Marlon Brando) boasts large lapels and a flared collar, that can be snapped down for extra security.
+The leather biker jacket (think Marlon Brando) boasts large lapels and a flared collar, that can be snapped down for extra security.
 Packed with metallic hardware (studs, plugs and zips), the front zipper is normally asymmetrical, allowing the wider side to fold in underneath its partner.

 Leather Jacket Fit

 The fit of the leather jacket – like a suit – is paramount.
 But unlike a bad fitting jacket or blazer, leather jackets can’t be altered easily and it’s expensive if you do.

 So what should you look for exactly?
-The jacket should sit cling to the contours of your body, with shoulders cutting sharp and square on the shoulder – like a blazer.
+The jacket should cling to the contours of your body, with shoulders cutting sharp and square on the shoulder – like a blazer.

 A leather jacket isn’t really designed for wearing over bulk layers – more a fine-gauge sweater or tee – so buy the smallest size that fits, allowing for a bit of stretch to occur.
 Your arms should be able to move freely and not feel tight and uncomfortable.
-The length of the sleeves should skim the the wrist and hem bottom should cut at the belt line.
+The length of the sleeves should skim the wrist and the hem should finish at the beltline.

-The skinny guy should opt for a tight or elasticated waistband, tapering the body section and accentuating the shoulders.
-The larger gent should go for a straight cut – avoiding anything that will cling to lumps and bumps.
-Same rule applies for muscles, gym junkie.
+Skinny guys should opt for a tight or elasticated waistband, tapering the body section and accentuating the shoulders.
+Guys on the larger side should go for a straight cut, avoiding anything that will cling to lumps and bumps.
+The same rule applies to muscular gym junkies.

 Leather Jacket Colours

 The timelessness of the leather jacket does depend on what colour you choose.
 Like suits, neutral colours such as black, brown, and grey are your best bet.
-Navy and contrast-sleeved biker types are more fashion-y and are a different option for guys who may already have a classic leather in their cupboard.
+Navy and contrast-sleeved biker types are more fashion-orientated and offer a refreshing option for guys who may already have a classic leather in their cupboard.